Agnogh/math-for-kids/README.md

 Black to increase visibility with saturated simple images of digits that do not stand out or interfere with user's focus.

 Picture is High Res to avoid cropping and blurry images on larger devices.

+### **2.1.4.
+Page flow & navigation**

+**Navigation between the three pages is intentionally designed to support how the game is played:**

+- **From the *Weclome page*, the “Start the Game” button opens the gameplay page in the *same* tab.
+This encourages users to read the rules before playing.**
+- **From the *Gameplay page* the “View leaderboard” link opens the leaderboard in a *new tab*.
+This lets the player keep the current game visible while quickly checking past scores.**
+- **The leaderboard also contains links back to both the Welcome page and the Gameplay page, which open in new tavs.
+This allows the player to keep a “good run” on the game screen while refreshing the leaderboard tab to see the score history update.**

+**This approach keeps the main gameplay uninterrupted, while still making it easy to review rulez and scores at any time.**

 ## **3. Technology and Tools used**